-Why Uptime Monitors Miss Real Outages
+Why Uptime Monitors Miss Real Outages (And How to Catch Them)

 Your uptime dashboard says 100%.
 Green across the board.
 Every monitor passing.
 Meanwhile, your customers are staring at a broken login page, a checkout that swallows their credit card details into the void, or an API that returns perfectly formatted JSON with zero data in it.
+This is why uptime monitors miss real outages: they check the wrong layer.

 This happens more often than anyone admits.
 The uptime monitoring industry has trained us to believe that a 200 OK response means everything is working.
 It does not.
 It means your server responded.
 That is the bare minimum.
-Your server can respond with a200 OK while your entire application is broken behind it.
+Your server can respond with a 200 OK while your entire application is broken behind it.

 I have seen this play out repeatedly while building Velprove.
 Teams with monitoring in place, confident they are covered, blindsided by outages their tools never detected.
 The problem is not that uptime monitoring is useless.
 The problem is that most teams stop at the first layer and assume the job is done.
+The reason uptime monitors miss real outages is not a tooling bug.
+It is a scope mismatch.

-Five Real Outages HTTP Monitoring Will Never Catch
+Six Real Outages HTTP Monitoring Will Never Catch

 1. Login form renders but authentication is broken